RamaLakshmi-VLSI/VLSI-Journey-from-Zero/03_Combinational_Advanced/Day03_Summary.md

 * **Question:** In a 4:2 Priority Encoder, if $D_3 D_2 D_1 D_0 = 0000$, what are the values of $Y_1 Y_0$ and $V$?
 * **Answer:** $Y_1 Y_0 = XX$ (Don't Care) and **$V = 0$** (Invalid).
 * **Reasoning:** The $V$ bit is necessary to distinguish this "no input" state from the "Input 0" state ($0001 \rightarrow Y=00, V=1$).

+## Takeaway:
+Understanding these functional blocks is essential for RTL design and ensuring timing closure.
+Specifically, mastering the propagation delay in Ripple Carry Adders and the priority logic in Encoders is critical for designing high-speed, predictable VLSI circuits.